actris-cloudnet/cloudnetpy/docs/html/_sources/overview.rst.txt

 several revised methods, open source code base, netCDF4 file format, and extensive documentation.

-The Cloudnet processing scheme is eventually going to be part of the ACTRIS reseach infrastructure.
-ACTRIS is moving into implementation phase in 2019.
+The Cloudnet processing scheme is eventually going to be part of the ACTRIS reseach infrastructure which is moving into implementation phase in 2019.

 See also: